 GeneratePress vs Astra — Ecommerce Integration

 Both GeneratePress and Astra offer WooCommerce compatibility and built-in features for your store.
-Astra also offers a dedicated Easy Digital Downloads module, while GeneratePress doesn’t offer any special Easy Digital Downloads features.
+Astra also offers dedicated modules for Easy Digital Downloads, LearnDash, and LifterLMS while GeneratePress doesn’t offer any special Easy Digital Downloads features.

 In general, though, Astra has a stronger WooCommerce integration with more WooCommerce-specific features.
 For that reason, Astra probably makes a better option for WooCommerce stores, though GeneratePress would still be fine in most situations.